You don’t need to be a coupon queen to save money at the grocery store. Here are some useful tips to help cut your grocery bill big time!

 Don’t Shop Hungry

 Ok, so you’ve made a list, picked out a menu, and even thought about leftovers.
-Now here’s a big tip: DON’T SHOP HUNGRY!
-Impulse buys can really throw you off your budget game and more times than not they are driven by hunger.
-Plus sugary processed snack foods can be very expensive.
-So have an apple before shopping and keep away from the snack aisle.
-(Also, while you’re at it, put down that glossy celebrity magazine!
-You can find the same article for free online.)
+Now, here’s a big tip: DON’T SHOP HUNGRY!
+Impulse buys can really throw you off your budget game, and more times than not, they are driven by hunger.
+Plus, sugary, processed snack foods can be very expensive.
+So have an apple before shopping, and keep away from the snack aisle.

-A very simple and easy way to save money on your grocery bill is to shop for seasonal and local produce, which is often much less expensive than the out of season tomatoes that are being shipped in from South America and other far off places (which is bad for both your wallet and the environment).
-A good tip is buying fruits and vegetables when in season and then preserving by either canning or freezing.
-Here are some handy tips on preserving fruits and vegetables that will help you enjoy year round savings:
+A very simple and easy way to save money on your grocery bill is to shop for seasonal and local produce, which is often much less expensive than the out-of-season tomatoes that are being shipped in from South America and other far-off places (which is bad for both your wallet and the environment).
+A good tip is to buy fruits and vegetables when in-season and preserve them by either canning or freezing.

 Start a Garden

 If you have some of your own outdoor space, why not grow your own vegetables?
-Even a small plot can yield a great harvest and there’s no cheaper way to eat then by growing your own.
+Even a small plot can yield a great harvest, and there’s no cheaper way to eat than by growing your own.
 Gardening is also a great stress reliever.
-Paula loves gardening with Jack and uses it as an opportunity to teach him about nutrition.
+Paula loves gardening with the grandkids and uses it as an opportunity to teach them about nutrition.

 Buy Store Brands